Denoising and Multilinear Projected-Estimation of High-Dimensional Matrix-Variate Factor Time Series: Numerical Properties

 and

 where $p_1=p_2=10$.
-Table~\ref{Table4} reports the 1-step to 4-step ahead forecast errors of Equations (\ref{fef}) and (\ref{fe2}) for the three methods GT, WLC, and SAR.
+Table~\ref{Table4} reports the 1-step to 4-step ahead forecast errors of Equations (\ref{fef}) and (\ref{fe2}) for the five methods GT, WLC, CF, YHKZ, and SAR.
 The smallest forecast error of each step is shown in boldface.
-From the table, we see that the proposed method is capable of producing accurate forecasts and most of the associated forecast errors based on the extracted factors by the method are smaller than those based on the factor extracted by GT or WLC.
-In particular, the proposed method produces the smallest errors in 1-step ahead predictions, which is useful because practitioners are more interested in shorter-term forecasting in financial applications.
-The difference in forecasting errors between the three methods used in Table~\ref{Table4} is small.
+From the table, we see that the proposed method is capable of producing accurate forecasts and most of the associated forecast errors based on the extracted factors by the method are smaller than those based on the factors extracted by {other methods}.
+In particular, the proposed method produces the smallest errors in 1-step ahead predictions, which is useful because {many practitioners are interested in shorter-term forecasting in financial applications.} Moreover, the performance of the contemporaneous factors extracted by CF and YHKZ cannot beat that of SAR in 1-step ahead predictions, implying that the dynamically dependent factors considered in this paper can be more useful in out-of-sample forecasting.
+The difference in forecasting errors between the six methods used in Table~\ref{Table4} is small.
 But it is generally not easy to produce accurate forecasts in asset returns and the improvements by the proposed method could have important implications to practitioners, especially over the five-year horizon.

 { \bf Example 3.} Climate change is one of the most critical socio-technological issues mankind faces in the new century.
 In this application, we apply the proposed method to a climate data set of North America.
 The data consist of monthly measurements of Molecular Hydrogen (H$_2$) over 13 years from January 1990 to December 2002 on a $2.5\times 2.5$ degree grid that covers most of the United States, and can be downloaded at NOAA (\url{https://gml.noaa.gov/dv/ftpdata.html}).
 See also \cite{Lozano2009}.
-The locations of the measurements are shown in Figure~A3.
+The locations of the measurements are shown in Figure~A.4.
 As one of the greenhouse gases, the increase in H$_2$ concentration is likely to have an impact on the tropospheric hydroxyl radicals, which in turn provides indirect impact on other greenhouse lifetimes and the photochemical production of ozone.
 Therefore, it is worthy studying H$_{2}$ as stated in \cite{Hauglustaine2002}.
 We take a lag-12 difference of the $8\times 14$ matrix-variate data to remove any possible seasonality or seasonal trends in the series.
-The resulting series are shown in Figure~A4 with $p_1=8$, $p_2=14$ and $T=144$.
+The resulting series are shown in Figure~A.5 with $p_1=8$, $p_2=14$ and $T=144$.